GTRE GTX-35VS Kaveri: 2000s

+2010s

-On 3 May 2010, about 1880 hours of engine test had been completed on various prototypes of Kaveri Engine.
+As of 3 May 2010, about 1,880 hours of engine test had been completed on various prototypes of Kaveri Engine.
 A total of eight Kaveri Engines and four core engines have been manufactured, assembled and tested.
 High Altitude testing on core engine has been completed successfully.

 In June 2010, the Kaveri engine based on Snecma's new core, an uprated derivative of the M88-2 engine that powers the French Rafale fighter, providing 83–85 kN of maximum thrust is being considered an option by DRDO.

 A press release in August 2010, stated that GTRE with the help of Central Institute of Aviation Motors (CIAM) of Russia is trying to match objective of fine tuning of Kaveri engine performance.
 Until August 2010, one major milestone which is altitude testing, simulating Kaveri engine performance at different altitude and achieving speed of Mach 1 had been completed successfully.
 One of Kaveri prototype (K9) was successfully flight tested at Gromov Flight Research Institute in Moscow, on 4 November 2010.

-The test was conducted at the Flying Test Bed at Gromov, with the engine running right from the take-off to landing, flying for a period of over one hour up to an altitude of 6000 m.
-The engine helped the IL-76 aircraft test bed fly at speeds of 0.6 Mach in its maiden flight, according to the Defence Research and Development Organisation (DRDO).
+The test was conducted with the testbed aircraft at Gromov, with the engine running right from the take-off to landing, flying for a period of over one hour up to an altitude of 6000 m.
+The engine helped the Il-76 aircraft test bed fly at speeds of 0.6 Mach in its maiden flight, according to the Defence Research and Development Organisation (DRDO).
+It was revealed that in the next few months 50-60 test flights would be carried out.
+During that timeframe, 27 flights encompassing 57 hours of duration was completed.

 "The engine control, performance and health during the flight were found to be excellent.
 With this test, Kaveri engine has completed a major milestone of development programme," it added.
 After completing these milestone Kaveri engine is flight-worthy.
 The Kaveri engine was tested for the first time on a flying testbed and the trials were a success.

 Till April 2011, the first phase of Kaveri engine FTB trials have been completed successfully and further tests will continue from May 2011 onwards.
 The flight tests successfully carried out so far are up to 12 km maximum altitude and a maximum forward speed of 0.7 Mach.